 EMS response times for an ambulance in rural Tennessee can be anywhere from 10-30 minutes.
 Transport times to a hospital can even be longer, depending upon the location of the call for service.
-Since Tennessee is primarily rural, there is often a need to transport severely injured motorists to a level one trauma center via a helicopter.
-The chances for a patient who has a life-threatening injury to survive diminish the longer the patient must wait.
-That is why strategies must be in place to ensure that all first responders receive training to effectively treat and transport crash victims within the "Golden Hour.
-"Expediting effective care during this critical time can make the difference in the prevention of another fatality on Tennessee roadways.
+Since Tennessee is mostly rural, there is often a need to transport severely injured motorists to a level one trauma center via a helicopter.
+The chances for a patient who has a life-threatening injury to survive, diminish the longer the patient must wait.
+That is why strategies must be in place to ensure that all first responders receive training to effectively treat and transport crash victims within the "Golden Hour."
+Expediting effective care during this critical time can make the difference in the prevention of another fatality on Tennessee roadways.

 Currently, there are no national performance measures for EMS outlined in the ninth edition of Countermeasures That Work.
 The goals and specific performance measures are related to the development of quality traffic safety records with performance attributes that include timeliness, accuracy, completeness, uniformity, integration, and accessibility across six core state traffic record data systems.
-According to the NHTSA website for Office of Emergency Medical Services, "NHTSA has supported the development of comprehensive EMS systems for more than 40 years.
+According to the following NHTSA website: https://one.nhtsa.gov/Driving-Safety/Office-of-Emergency-Medical-Services, NHTSA has supported the development of comprehensive EMS systems for more than 40 years.
 When injuries occur as a result of motor vehicle crashes, EMS provides the best "last chance" to reduce death and disability."
 One way this is achieved is by categorizing crashes by severity, distance, and time.
-The description of each category is outlined below:
+These ideas are outlined below:

-- "Severity The life-threatening injuries sustained by the casualty and deterioration in the minutes that follow," - "Distance The actual road miles to the incident and the subsequent transport time to the hospital," and - "Time The time taken for the whole rescue team to respond to the incident and extricate the casualty" (Watson).
+- "Severity The life-threatening injuries sustained by the casualty and deterioration in the minutes that follow," - "Distance The actual road miles to the incident and the subsequent transport time to the hospital." and - "Time The time taken for the whole rescue team to respond to the incident and extricate the casualty" (Watson).